This is a continutation of Record time blog – how we record and preserve our lives, occupations and achievements.

 I was having a clear out of files and I came across a folder with some images I had mislaid, as they had not been labelled correctly.
 Market Lavington, Melksham and Warminster feature this time.

 A wonderful little musuem with a wonderful blog which Roger Frost – sadly passed away now, used to write.
-As curator he received hundreds of requests from people with links to the village and area – many from across the world.
+As curator he received a number of requests from people with links to the village and area – many from across the world.
 He was very knowledegable and always happy to help.

 Not much changes in the world of hairdressing.
 Women still want ‘bobs’ and henna tints, and eyebrow shaping is very much de rigueur now.